-In reality, crops are separated in the Activity Decree into three main groups based on their minimal obligatory crop-free zone (up to now: cereals: 25 cm, intensively cultivated crops: 75 cm and remaining crops: 50 cm).
-Please note that after the entry into force of the changes in the Activity Decree (expected January 2017) the minimum crop free zone is 50 cm for both cereals and remaining crops.
+In practice, crops are separated in the Activity Decree into two main groups based on their minimal obligatory crop-free zone: 150 cm for the intensively sprayed crops as described in Article 3.80 of the Activity Decree, and 50 cm for both cereals, grassland and remaining crops.

-In the decision tree currently under development by the WG Water, spray drift differentiation between crops on the basis of crop-free buffer zones will be implemented on the basis of WUR-PRI data.
-These differentiated spray drift values will be implemented in the new exposure model for the Dutch edge-of-field ditch (implementation expected in 2017/2018), or sooner depending on developments in other projects (e.g., Eénduidige voorschriften).
+In the decision tree currently under development by the WG Water, spray drift differentiation between crops on the basis of crop-free buffer zones will be implemented on the basis of WPR data.
+These differentiated spray drift values will be implemented in the new exposure model for the Dutch edge-of-field ditch (implementation expected in 2017/2018), or sooner depending on developments in other projects (e.g., Eénduidige voorschriften, WPR drift calculator).